Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/select-gear-ratio.typ

   yearly-schedule: "Ahead",
   (
-    (true, "Select the best gear ratio for the tank drive using a decision matrix.", "Everyone"), (true, "Create a plan for the construction of the drivetrain using CAD.", ("Ajibola", "Jin")), )
+    (true, "Select the best gear ratio for the tank drive using a decision matrix.", "Everyone"), (true, "Create a plan for the construction of the drivetrain using WBS & CAD.", ("Ajibola", "Jin")), )
 )